lf-edge/ekuiper/docs/en_US/manager-ui/plugins_in_manager.md

 ### Overview

-Kuiper provides a plugin extension mechanism, and users can implement custom plugins based on the extended interface.
+eKuiper provides a plugin extension mechanism, and users can implement custom plugins based on the extended interface.
 On the management console, users can install plugins directly through the interface.
 If readers have custom plugins and want to show them in the installation list of the management console, this article can give readers some reference.

 ### Plugin metadata